The SF State Graduate College of Education offers the following undergraduate programs:

 - Demonstrate a minimum GPA of 2.0

-Undergraduates enter the program in their junior year, usually after having completed most or all of the general education requirements for a Bachelor's degree.
+The Speech, Language and Hearing Sciences Undergraduate Program offers a bachelor of science (B.S.) degree in Speech, Language and Hearing Sciences.
+Undergraduates enter the program in their junior year, usually after having completed most or all of the general education requirements for a bachelor's degree.
 Students who have questions regarding general education requirements need to contact a general education advisor in the Undergraduate Advising Center.
 All undergraduate students must complete 120 units to graduate from the university.
-Undergraduate students may (upon advisement) take up to 6 units of CD graduate coursework, beyond the 120 units required for graduation, during their final semester as an undergraduate.
-For specific requirements to enter the CD major, contact the CD program office at (415) 338-1001 or firstname.lastname@example.org to make an appointment with a CD advisor to go over the what you need to know before declaring the CD major.
+For specific requirements to enter the SLHS major, contact the Speech, Language and Hearing Sciences office at (415) 338-1001 or firstname.lastname@example.org to make an appointment with a SLHS advisor to go over what you need to know before declaring the SLHS major.

 The Graduate College of Education offers Undergraduate pathways to careers in Education.